-Paris is easily one of our favorite European cities, and one that we return to time and again.
-It has so much to offer, from beautiful views to world class museums to fabulous food.
+Paris is one of our favourite cities in Europe, and one we return to time and again.
+It has so much to offer, from world-class museums to jaw-dropping architecture to some of the best food you’ll eat anywhere.

-We’ve visited a number of times, both for short breaks like the 2 days in this Paris itinerary, as well as for more prolonged stays as part of a longer European itinerary.
+We’ve visited many times, both for short breaks like this two-day Paris itinerary as well as for longer stays as part of a wider European itinerary.

 Table of Contents: